 Click on the program below for additional licensure/certification information.

-The Associate of Applied Science degree in Dental Hygiene at Luzerne County Community College is accredited by the Commission on Dental Accreditation of the American Dental Association, a specialized accrediting body recognized by the Council on Post-Secondary Accreditation and the U.S. Department of Education.
+The Associate of Applied Science degree in Dental Hygiene at Luzerne County Community College is accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association, a specialized accrediting body recognized by the Office of Postsecondary Education of the U.S. Department of Education.

 Students interested in practicing outside of Pennsylvania should consult that state's Board of Dentistry or appropriate Professional Licensing Department.
 Up-to-date information on state licensure/credential requirements can be found on the American Dental Hygienists' Association (ADHA) resources page below:

-The Associate of Applied Science in Emergency Medical Services at Luzerne County Community College is accredited by the Pennsylvania Department of Health, Bureau of EMS Services.
-The Emergency Medical Services Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+The Associate of Applied Science in Emergency Medical Services Paramedic Program and the Advanced Life Support Paramedic Program at Luzerne County Community College meet the current guidelines and principles of the National Education Standards, as mandated by the Pennsylvania Department of Health, Bureau of EMS Services.
+The Emergency Medical Services Paramedic Program and the Advanced Life Support Paramedic Program are accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 The Associate of Applied Science in Nursing at Luzerne County Community College is approved by the Pennsylvania State Board of Nursing, P.O.
 Box 2649 Harrisburg, PA 17105-2649 (Telephone Phone (717) 783-7142), and is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326.
 Telephone (404) 975-5000.